LMR 57 Lion: Postwar

 In early 1951, the locomotive was removed from storage and reconditioned to appear in the film The Lady with a Lamp, which retold the story of Florence Nightingale.
 It was used for a train station scene filmed at Cole Green railway station in Hertfordshire.

 Not long after, Lion was selected to feature in the role it is most known for, the title subject of the 1953 film The Titfield Thunderbolt, for which it featured prominently during filming on the Limpley Stoke-Camerton branch line.
 Due to the extensive nature of the film shoot, it was discovered that Lion would often blow off steam between takes, so a damper and a steam pressure gauge were fitted in order to help control the flow in the boiler.
 The locomotive was accidentally jolted in the scene where its separated inspection train did not slow down sufficiently when pushed by a banking engine and it forced the tender to strike the footplate, the damage of which is still visible today.
 Lion was the second oldest locomotive to be steamed in this period, the oldest being the British-built American locomotive John Bull.

 In 1967, Lion was loaned to the then-Liverpool Museum and presented outright to them in 1970.
-In 1979-1980 it was removed from display again to be restored by Rustons Diesels Ltd. for the Liverpool and Manchester Railway 150th Anniversary Celebrations.
+In 1979–1980 it was removed from display again to be restored by Rustons Diesels Ltd. for the Liverpool and Manchester Railway 150th Anniversary Celebrations.
 New boiler tubes were fitted; the original main steam pipe was replaced; because the original plug regulator was cracked, a new one was cast and fitted; new boiler fittings, including bourdon-type pressure gauge, gauge glass and try-cocks were fitted.
 New wash out plugs were also provided.
 The front buffer beam (not original) was reinforced with channel section.
 Safety chains were fitted and the tender equipped with air brakes taken from a commercial HGV.
 The boiler certificate issued by BR was for four years.

 Lion last operated at the Birmingham Railway Museum at Tyseley on an open day in 1988 before returning to static display status permanently.
 Between 1999 and 2007, Lion was on display at the Museum of Science and Industry in Manchester alongside replica LMR locomotive Planet whilst the new Museum of Liverpool was being built.
+On 27 February 2007, Lion was moved by road from Manchester to Liverpool.
 It underwent a cosmetic restoration by Liverpool Museums in 2008 before going on display in the new museum.

-On 27 February 2007, Lion was moved by road from Manchester to Liverpool for conservation work prior to it becoming an exhibit in the new Museum of Liverpool.